ttag-org/ttag/gitbook/ngettext.md

 > This example works out of the box without no extra configuration for **c-3po** plugin.

 You may noticed that the first argument for **ngettext** is tagged with **msgid** tag.
 This may seem a little bit weird, but this is the only way to find translations by **msgid** without code transpilation with babel plugin.
 User friendly checks on extract and resolve steps will not let you forgive about that.
+More details about why we are using **msgid** tag are [here](why-use-msgid-for-ngettext.md).

 ### ngettext format